Drinking Water Testing in JK-12 Schools

 Ongoing routine monitoring will occur at all schools periodically at intervals determined based on risk.

-To learn more about lead and its health impacts, visit:
+To learn more about lead/copper and their health impacts, visit:

 - Lead and Your Health